Lehrry/Ecowave/README.md

 ### Current Progress:
 - **Home Page**: Completed for mobile screens, with plans to add breakpoints for tablet and desktop versions.
 - **Breakpoints**: Mobile (460px), Tablet (980px), and Desktop (1200px).

+### Above progress has been completed
+I have made the website fully responsive across screen sizes.
+I used breakpoints 480px and 1020. as opposed to 460px and 980px.
+This is in order to accommodate large screen sizes above 990px.

+Added javascript for menu interaction

 ## Installation
 To set up the project locally, follow these steps: